-Unlike the USA, where pets are a common sight at airports, many European airlines only allow animals in the hold and there is no way I’d subject Ernie to that.
-So when I heard the Isles of Scilly Skybus lets you fly with your dog by your side, I immediately started planning a trip.
+Unlike the USA, where pets are a common sight at airports, many European airlines only allow animals in the hold.
+There is no way I’d subject Ernie to that so when I heard the Isles of Scilly Skybus lets you fly with your dog by your side, I immediately started planning a trip.

-The beautiful Isles of Scilly lay 30 miles off the coast of Cornwall and the Skybus can get you there in as little as 15 minutes from the mainland.
+The beautiful Isles of Scilly lay 30 miles off the coast of Cornwall.
+With the Skybus, you can get there in as little as 15 minutes from the mainland.
 It flies from Lands’ End, Newquay and Exeter but if you’re travelling with a dog, you’ll have to head to Lands’ End or Newquay.
 We opted for Lands’ End because it has the shortest journey time.

 Although a little bit out of the way, it’s well worth the effort to get to Lands’ End.
-It is actually the nicest airport I’ve ever been to – small and efficient with a lovely outdoor seating area, cute café, friendly staff and even a wood burner!
+It is actually the nicest airport I’ve ever been to.
+It’s small and efficient with a lovely outdoor seating area, cute café, friendly staff and even a wood burner!

 When I booked our flights, I had to request a place for Ernie and state his size.
-The Twin Otter aircraft are all equipped with a large RSPCA-approved crate but as space is rather limited on the eight-seater planes, there are strict rules about weight.
-Ernie is only 9kg and had to jump on the luggage scales to prove it – but I have heard of Newfoundlands using the Skybus before so as long as you pre-book your dog’s travel, you shouldn’t have a problem.
+The Twin Otter aircraft are all equipped with a large RSPCA-approved crate.
+But as space is limited on the eight-seater planes, there are strict rules about weight.
+Ernie is only 9kg and had to jump on the luggage scales to prove it.
+However, I have heard of Newfoundlands using the Skybus before so as long as you pre-book your dog’s travel, you shouldn’t have any issues.

-After checking in and watching a short safety video, it was soon time to board the plane and Ernie and I were invited to go first.
-As he is not normally crated, I chose to carry him up to the crate and make sure he was secure before taking a seat right beside him.
-Ernie could see what was going on at all times and I could even stroke him and slip a few treats through the side of the crate.
+After checking in and watching a short safety video, it was time to board the plane.
+Ernie and I were invited to go first.
+As he is not normally crated, I made sure he was secure before taking a seat beside him.
+Ernie could see what was going on at all times, which was great.
+I could even stroke him and slip a few treats through the side of the crate.

-I must say, Ernie wasn’t particularly keen on being in “dog jail” – even less so when the engines started up and the vibrations kicked in.
-But the 15-minute flight to the Isles of Scilly versus the 2hr 45min boat ride was a no-brainer – and gave him a taste of the “jetpet” lifestyle!
-I don’t think Ernie will become a frequent flyer any time soon, but the journey literally flew by and the views were fantastic.
+I must admit, Ernie wasn’t particularly keen on being in “dog jail”.
+And he was less than impressed when the engines started up and the vibrations kicked in.
+But the 15-minute flight to the Isles of Scilly versus the 2hr 45min boat ride was a no-brainer.

-If you’re planning to travel at peak times, I’d advise booking your flight as early as possible because only two small dogs or one large can travel at a time.
+If you plan to travel at peak times, book your flight as early as possible because only two small or one large dog can travel at a time.
 Indeed, we saw at least three others at the airport when we arrived for our flight in September.